 Although the first response may be frustration or fear, both are normal reactions.
 However, a solid legal counsel should let you know that the long-term effect of a government investigation can be strenuous on the company.

 The first plan of action should be to assess the situation, facts of the case or the purpose of the government’s investigation.
 Second, a viable criminal defense attorney should then look at the options and the long-term effect taking or not taking those options.

 Government contractors or corporations involved in a federal investigation may not be initially a target.
 However, they can quickly become one.
 The decision to fight the case is usually the initial thoughts for all CEOs.
 However, the best federal criminal defense attorneys would always suggest to look at all options and not immediately rush to a decision that is not well-reasoned.

-Making the right business decision depends upon the current stage of the investigation, any rights that you may have already waived and whether or not the case in the preindictment or post-indictment stage.
+Making the right business decision depends upon the current stage of the federal investigation, any rights that you may have already waived and whether or not the case in the preindictment or post-indictment stage.